Who Are We?

 Tara Buehrer

-Tara is an office-based clinician in Henry and Fulton Counties.
+Tara is the agency Clinical Services Director.
 Tara graduated from Northwest State Community College in 2012 with her Associates Degree and then received her Bachelor of Science in Social Work from Defiance College in 2015.
-Tara recently obtained her Master's Degree through Indiana Wesleyan in 2019.
-Tara started with The Center for Child and Family Advocacy conducting children’s groups and monitoring supervised visitations.
-Tara has served as a victim advocate.
-Tara has also served in the role of Director of the House of Ruth; the domestic violence shelter.
-These positions allowed Tara to become very familiar with the victim population.
-She has attended trainings related to Trauma Focused Cognitive Behavioral Therapy, Play Therapy, and Sandtray therapy.
+Tara graduated in 2019 with her Masters of Social Work from Indiana Wesleyan University.
+Tara interned with the agency while in college and then started as a contract worker conducting children’s groups and coordinating the supervised visitation program.
+Tara became a full-time victim advocate in 2013, where her passion for trauma informed care began.
+Tara went on to serve the role of Director of the House of Ruth; the domestic violence shelter, from 2015 to 2017.
+Tara then transitioned into a clinical role until becoming the Clinical Services Director in May of 2022.
+She has attended trainings related to Trauma Focused Cognitive Behavioral Therapy, play therapy and is EMDR Certified.
 Tara has been employed with the Center for Child and Family Advocacy, Inc. since 2012.